 - Volumes may be shared between cooperating servers by assigning read and write privileges,

-- Centralized administration through a centralized
+- Centralized administration through a centralized management console,

 - Security control for attached storage,